WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - ``die_list``: list
 ##### ``play(self, rolls)``:
 A method that takes a parameter to specify how many times the dice should be rolled.
-Saves the result of the play to a private dataframe of shape N rolls by M dice.
-Results in a table of data with columns for:
-- roll number
-- the die number (its list index)
-- the face rolled in that instance
 ###### Parameters:
 - ``rolls``: int
 ##### ``show_play(self, form = 'wide')``: